josmar-crwdstffng/angular/aio/content/guide/built-in-directives.md

 <div class="alert is-helpful">

-When you write an Angular component, you don't need a value accessor or `NgModel` if you  name the value and event properties according to Angular's [two-way binding syntax](guide/two-way-binding#how-two-way-binding-works).
+When you write an Angular component, you do not need a value accessor or `NgModel` if you  name the value and event properties according to Angular's [two-way binding syntax](guide/two-way-binding#how-two-way-binding-works).

 </div>